reTHINK-project/scenario-service-implementation/docs/scenarios/smart-contextual-assistance/smart-contextual-assistance.md

 --------------------

 -	Alice is an individual end-user (service consumer) that works for Old Inn hotel (organisation consumer), which provided her a Smart Work Assistance App to support her in the Job.
--	Smart Assistance App is delivered by HyDev which is a small Software Development composed by several Hyperties delivered by PT and others.
+-	Smart Business Assistance App is delivered by HyDev which is a small Software Development composed by several Hyperties delivered by PT and others.
--	Smart Assistance enables Alice to collaborate with co-workers, external partners using other similar applications, as well as with customers.
+-	Smart Business Assistance enables Alice to collaborate with co-workers, external partners using other similar applications, as well as with customers.
--	Smart Assistance enables Alice to control some office devices including ...
+-	Smart Business Assistance enables Alice to control some office devices including ...
 -	Alice has subscribed additional Smart Contextual Assistance features, with a special discount, to be used in a personal context ie acting as a Smart Personal Assistance App, enabling Alice to manage personal communications and to control her smart home devices.
 -	PT is a Business Broker managing an ecosystem of different partners including HyDev and Device Hyperty providers -